Robinson 2011

-Robinson 2011 was the fourteenth season of the Swedish version of Survivor and had its premiere on 29 August 2011.
+Robinson 2011 is the fourteenth season of the Swedish version of Survivor and had its premiere on 29 August 2011.
 Paolo Roberto returned to host this season.

 Like the previous season, this season did not have a jury vote to decide the winner.
 Instead, it was a final challenge where Mats Kemi became the winner against runners-up Ola Ahlgren and Hanna Nygren.